docker-mailserver/docker-mailserver/README.md

 - aliases and fowards/redirects are managed in `./postfix/virtual`
 - antispam rules are managed in `./spamassassin/rules.cf`
 - files must be mounted to `/tmp` in your container (see `docker-compose.yml` template)
-- ssl is strongly recommended, you can provide a specific certificate, see below
+- ssl is strongly recommended, you can provide a self-signed certificate, see below

 ## installation